olcf-tutorials/hands_on_containers_on_frontier/README.md

 module load apptainer-enable-mpi
 module load apptainer-enable-gpu
 export APPTAINERENV_LD_LIBRARY_PATH=$HOME/mylibs
-apptainer exec mycontainersif.sif checkldlibs.sh
+apptainer exec mycontainersif.sif /checkldlibs.sh
 ```

 And the apptainer wrapper, when executed, will modify the `APPTAINERENV_LD_LIBRARY_PATH`
 to be `APPTAINERENV_LD_LIBRARY_PATH=$HOME/mylibs:$APPTAINER_WRAPPER_LD_LIBRARY_PATH` and
 then execute the actual apptainer executable with your arguments.

-To see an example of the modules in use, go to `olcf_container_examples` repository
+To see an example of the modules in use, go to `olcf_container_examples`
-you cloned in the previous section
+repository you cloned in the previous section

 ```
 cd olcf_container_examples/frontier/containers_on_frontier_docs/apptainer_wrapper_lammps/gpu